Toll Free:

 • Fix the Code: Ensure the user is properly initialized with a valid object reference before accessing its properties.

-Case Study 2: Infinite Loop
+Case Study-2: Infinite Loop

 It means that an infinite loop can hang in your application, for example, a loop iterating over a list of items without a proper termination condition.